Tiny Monroe: History

 Early support tours with Cranes and Curve were followed by festival appearances at Glastonbury, Reading and T In The Park in 1994.
 Other festival appearances included Sweden's Hultsfred Festival and France's RouteRock festival in St. Malo.
 The band undertook several headline tours and supported the Pretenders, Suede and Radiohead at the invitation of all three groups.

 While in the band, NJ played the role of an alien in the BBC television film The Traveller.

+Later Careers

+Davies and Culpin both went on to become members of "The Snakes", a UK based alt country band championed by Bob Harris.
+Active from 2002, releasing albums on the Holiday Disaster, Red Eye and Bucketfull of Brains labels.

+In 2020 Davies released his debut solo record, "Human Traffic", as "Richard Davies and the Dissidents" on Bucketfull of Brains.
+Followed in 2025 by "High Times & Misdemeanours" on Gare du Nord.